 - The government needs part of the current output in period t.
 The need is legitimate and undisputed.

 First scenario: No income tax.
 Households reduce consumption expenditures.
-Through saving the household sector's current deposits at the central bank increase.
+By saving the household sector's current deposits at the central bank increase.
 Gov takes up overdrafts at the central bank.
 Both sides of the central bank's balance sheet are equal.
 Gov spends overdrafts.
-Total consumption expenditures and market clearing price remain unchanged.
+Total consumption expenditures and the market-clearing price remain unchanged.

 In real terms, there is absolutely no difference between the two scenarios.
-The private households get the same quantity of consumption good output in each period.
+The private households get the same quantity of consumer good output in each period.

 The individual household is subjectively wealthier in period t+1 and keeps its wealth in the form of interest-bearing bonds.
 Taken private and public households together, ‘our’ total wealth, though, does not increase.
 Psychologically, however, private households become the ‘prudent’ savers/lenders, public households become the ‘reckless’ borrowers.
 The problem of creditworthiness emerges.
 Both lenders and borrowers become sleepless.